Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/container-security-in-depth.md

 **Tracee** by Aqua Security is another powerful tool focusing on runtime security and forensics.
 It utilizes eBPF (extended Berkeley Packet Filter) technology to capture a wide range of system and application events with minimal overhead.
 Tracee comes with a set of built-in detection rules based on common attack patterns, providing out-of-the-box security insights.
 It can detect suspicious file operations, network activity, or process executions that deviate from normal behavior.
 Tracee's ability to provide detailed context about each event, including the command line arguments, environment variables, and process relationships, makes it an invaluable tool for forensic analysis and understanding the scope of a security incident.

+**Wazuh** is a versatile open-source platform designed for threat detection, integrity monitoring, incident response, and compliance.
+It provides a unified framework for monitoring and securing containerized environments, leveraging its capabilities to ensure comprehensive security coverage.
+Wazuh employs a combination of signature-based, anomaly detection, and behavioral analysis techniques to identify threats across the container lifecycle.
+It integrates with Docker and Kubernetes, monitoring logs, configurations, and network activity to detect anomalous behavior indicative of security incidents or misconfigurations.

 #### Register container transactions - history

 #### Monitor container resource consumption